Tutorials

 %continue

-In this example, it is assumed that the cell and space group have been already determined and the unit cell content corresponds to 4 molecule of C7H6O2S.
+In this example, it is assumed that the cell and space group have already been determined, and the unit cell contains 4 molecules of C7H6O2S.

 Click on the Next button to go on continuously.

-In a default run of EXPO2014, Direct Methods generate several phasing trials; not more than 20 of them are stored and ranked according to decreasing values of a suitable combined figure of merit (CFOM).
-The largest CFOM set of phases is automatically selected for structure solution.
-In case of failure, the procedure ALLTRIALS can be applied: all the rest of stored phasing trials are explored in order to find the correct solution.
+In a default run of EXPO, direct methods generate several phasing trials.
+No more than 20 of these trials are stored and ranked in decreasing order based on a suitable combined figure of merit (CFOM).
+The phase set with the highest CFOM is automatically selected for structure solution.
+If this fails to yield the correct structure, the ALLTRIALS procedure can be applied, which explores all remaining stored phasing trials in search of a correct solution.

-a) Selecting from the top-level menu Solve and then Explore Trials
+a) Selecting Solve from the top-level menu, then choosing Explore Trials.

-At the end of the procedure, EXPO2014 ranks the phasing trials (and the corresponding structure models) according to the increasing RF agreement factor value.
+At the end of the procedure, EXPO ranks the phasing trials (and the corresponding structure models) in order of increasing RF agreement factor values.

-The purpose of this tutorial is to guide the user through the crystal structure solution process by Direct Space methods of Paracetamol (form I polymorph) compound.
+The purpose of this tutorial is to guide the user through the crystal structure solution process of the paracetamol compound (form I polymorph) using direct space methods, particularly the simulated annealing process.

 References